Lazy-work/bridge-docs/guide/runtime/vue/index.md

 ## Creating a Unison component

-Unison components are function thats needs to be wrap in the `$unison` function and return the jsx as a function
+Unison components are functions that need to be wrapped in the `$unison` function and return JSX as a function

 ```js
 import { $unison, ref } from "@unisonjs/vue";